martijnvandergeest/git-testing/README.md

 Before you start debugging make sure the project has been builded successfully.
 Go to 'Debug Configurations', select the the **first** qafe-web-gwt under Java Application and press 'Debug'.

-An entry point for debugging the server could be `public void init(ServletContext servletContext)` method in the `com.qualogy.qafe.web.ContextLoader` class.
+A possible place for debugging the server is the `public void init(ServletContext servletContext)` method in the `com.qualogy.qafe.web.ContextLoader` class.
+This is the starting point for loading the server.

 **Note:** If you want to debug both server and client, press the 'Launch Default Browser' button.
 Next, remove everything of the url after the hostname:port.
 Finally, continue following the 'client' steps below.

-### Client 1
+### Debugging client-side code in the browser

 Client-side code needs additional steps to debug.
 It uses the 'Super Dev Mode' funtionality of GWT.
 This enables client-side debugging in the Google Chrome browser without the need for any plug-ins.
-Currently Google Chrome is the only browser that allows for debugging client-side code.
+Currently only browsers that support sourcemaps allow for debugging client-side code.
+In this section we've used Google Chrome for explaining things.

 Before you start debugging make sure the project has been builded successfully.
-The first step is to start the GWT code server using the following Maven command on the *platform/qafe-web-gwt* folder:
+The first step is to start the GWT codeserver using the following Maven command on the *platform/qafe-web-gwt* folder:
 ```
 mvn gwt:run-codeserver
 ```